encore428/minesweeper/README.md

 how many of those slates have a hidden mine, that if clicked open, will have the player lose the game.

 **Slate**: Each instance of a Slate represents a square on the Canvas.
 A slate has two statuses:
 - **exposed**: which is initialised to false on instantiation.
 It means the slate is not exposed.
 When player left-clicks on a slate, it become un-exposed.
 - **mined**: this is initialised to false on instantiation, and then subsequently a specific number of slates are randomly selected to have this attribute set to true.
-If the player left-clicks on a slate where mined is true, the game ends and the player lose.
+If the player left-clicks on a slate where mined is true, the game ends and the player loses.
 - **intel**: as mines are planted on selected slates, the mined slate informs its neighbor that it has a bomb.
 Each slate keeps track of the number of times it is informed, and this is the intel of the slate.
 This number is fixed once the mines planting is completed.